DOPIPE: Background

 The main purpose of employing loop-level parallelism is to search and split sequential tasks of a program and convert them into parallel tasks without any prior information about the algorithm.
 Parts of data that are recurring and consume significant amount of execution time are good candidates for loop-level parallelism.
-Some common applications of loop-level parallelism are found in mathematical analysis that uses multiple-dimension matrices which are iterated in nested loops.
+Some common applications of loop-level parallelism are found in mathematical analysis methods that use multi-dimensional matrices which are iterated in nested loops.

 There are different kind of parallelization techniques which are used on the basis of data storage overhead, degree of parallelization and data dependencies.
 Some of the known techniques are: DOALL, DOACROSS and DOPIPE.

 DOALL: This technique is used where we can parallelize each iteration of the loop without any interaction between the iterations.
 Hence, the overall run-time gets reduced from N * T (for a serial processor, where T is the execution time for each iteration) to only T (since all the N iterations are executed in parallel).

 DOACROSS: This technique is used wherever there is a possibility for data dependencies.
 Hence, we parallelize tasks in such a manner that all the data independent tasks are executed in parallel, but the dependent ones are executed sequentially.
 There is a degree of synchronization used to sync the dependent tasks across parallel processors.